CallMiner Wins 2020 People’s Choice Award for Speech Analytics

-Nottingham, UK, May 06, 2020 (GLOBE NEWSWIRE) -- CallMiner, the leading provider of artificial intelligence (AI)-fuelled speech and customer interaction analytics, has been named a People’s Choice recipient for Speech Analytics.
-The award, from Speech Technology Magazine, recognises CallMiner’s dedication and commitment to delivering positive customer experience and engagement throughout the contact centre.
+WALTHAM, Mass., May 06, 2020 (GLOBE NEWSWIRE) -- CallMiner, the leading provider of artificial intelligence (AI)-fueled speech and customer interaction analytics, has been named a People’s Choice recipient for Speech Analytics.
+The award, from Speech Technology Magazine, recognizes CallMiner’s dedication and commitment to delivering positive customer experience and engagement throughout the contact center.

 “This year marks the 25th anniversary of Speech Technology magazine’s founding, and the industry is showing no signs of slowing down when it comes to technological innovation,” said Leonard Klie, Speech Technology Magazine’s editor.
 “From consumer electronics to business technology vendors, this year’s winners of the People’s Choice Awards demonstrate the industry’s best and show just how diverse, useful, and popular voice technology has become today.
 CallMiner is a perfect example of that.”